You are viewing a story from harrypotterfanfiction.com

 She looks up at me for a long time, her eyes large and wet.
 She touches me in a warm gesture that doesn't sit right me.

 "I'm happy for you."

-Just as quickly as she swept into the kitchen, my mum's out again, carrying trays of “home-cooked” muffins and beaming in a cheery voice.
+Just as quickly as she swept into the kitchen, Mum's out again, carrying trays of “home-cooked” muffins and beaming in a cheery voice.
 She pretends they’re her creation, but in reality Waitrose has quite the delivery service.
+Another pretense for the village.
 The door swings back and forth after her exit and I watch the people as she serves them tea.
 She doesn't look back and I turn away after a while.